 Two of the 12 seats on the CHF BC board are reserved for Vancouver Island Directors.
 The Vancouver Island Council meets three times a year and facilitates communication with and among our Island members.

-On September 23, 1995, the International Co-operative Alliance, the body representing co-operatives around the world, adopted the following guiding principles for co-ops of all kinds.
+On September 23, 1995, the International Co-operative Alliance (ICA), the body representing co-operatives around the world, adopted the following guiding principles (pdf) for co-ops of all kinds.
+In 1995, the International Co-operative Alliance accepted these principles for all co-operatives.
+The seven principles are guidelines for co-ops to put their values into practice.

 CHF BC’s Board of Directors comprises 12 members, ten of whom are elected by the membership at our AGM.
 The remaining two directors are Vancouver Island Directors elected annually by delegates to the Vancouver Island Council.

-The board is responsible for the overall governance and long-term success of the Federation.
-It hires an executive director to guide and support staff in the Federation’s day-to-day operations.
+The board is responsible for the overall governance and long-term success of the federation.
+It hires a chief executive officer to guide and support staff in the federation’s day-to-day operations.

 Working for CHF BC is a rewarding career choice for people who want to make a difference.